EquiMed logo.

 Prevention

-Since no definite cause or causes have been established, ways of preventing stringhalt have not been realized.
+Since no definite cause has been established, ways of preventing stringhalt have not been realized.
 Good horse management with high quality feed and appropriate medical response when legs are affected by trauma may help prevent some cases of stringhalt.

 Treatment